Finite-sample performance of the maximum likelihood estimator in logistic regression

 \subsection{Proof of Theorem~\ref{thm:strong-non-existence}}

 The proof of Theorem~\ref{thm:strong-non-existence} relies on the approximate kinematic formula from conic geometry recalled hereafter.
-We first recall the definition of the statistical dimension of a cone $\C$ in $\R^{n}$.
-It is defined as $\delta(\C) = \E \| \Pi_{\C} \Z \|^{2}$ where $\Pi_{\C}$ is the Euclidean projection on $\C$ and $\Z \sim \normal(0, I_{n})$. \begin{lemma} [Approximate kinematic formula, Theorem~7.1 in \cite{amelunxen2014living}] Let $\L$ be a random subspace of $\R^{n}$ drawn uniformly from all subspaces of dimension $k$ and let $\C \subset \R^{n}$ be a cone.
-For all $t > 0$, if
+First, define the \emph{statistical dimension}~\cite{amelunxen2014living} of a convex cone $\Lambda \subset \R^n$ as $\delta(\Lambda) = \E [\| \Pi_{\Lambda} \Z \|^{2}]$ where $\Pi_{\Lambda}$ is the Euclidean projection on $\Lambda$ and $\Z \sim \normal(0, I_{n})$. \begin{lemma} [Approximate kinematic formula, Theorem~7.1 in \cite{amelunxen2014living}] Let $\L_k$ be a random subspace of $\R^{n}$ drawn uniformly (that is, under the rotation-invariant probability measure) over the set of subspaces of dimension $k$ and let $\Lambda \subset \R^{n}$ be a convex cone.
+For all $t \geq 0$, if

 then

 \end{lemma}